BLACK POWDER HOUSE RULES BP2 – May 2021 version 3

 NORTH AMERICAN INDIAN SPECIAL RULE

-Under the basic rules skirmishers can only charge formed troops who are already engaged in hand to hand combat.
+Under the basic rules skirmishers are very limited in the units they can charge.
 Allowing formed troops to move thru woods limit’s the effectives of Indian skirmishers in forest fighting so I suggest the following.

-Rule - Indian skirmishers are allowed to charge skirmishers and shaken or disordered formed troops frontally and all troops in the flank or rear.
+Rule - Indian skirmishers are allowed to charge shaken or disordered formed troops frontally and all troops in the flank or rear.

 66% MOVEMENT AND RANGES